Extend your lease

 Extending your lease also provides you with the opportunity to rectify defective clauses that can cause particular problems with mortgage lenders.

+As you can see from the graph below, you can save many thousands of £££ by extending your lease BEFORE it falls below 80 years.
 Taking prompt action will avoid ‘marriage value’, whereby the freeholder is entitled to 50% of any uplift in value resulting from a lease extension or freehold purchase.

-How we can help you
+How can we help you?

 If you have owned your flat for at least two years, you have the legal right to compel your freeholder to grant you a lease extension of an additional 90 years (i.e. your remaining term plus 90 years) and reduce your ground rent to zero.
 This is subject to certain criteria and a member of the project team can advise as to whether you are eligible.